 Days 5-7: Wean off of the treats.

 Be unpredictable, rather than paying for every 3rd glance.
 Make it random, but mark & reward about 1/3 of the time.
 Then 1/4 of the time, then 1/5.
 Do it gradually, so that your dog won’t suspect the odds are getting longer.

 Vary the type of reward, too, and where it comes from.
 Mark and then pull a hidden toy out of a tree or off of a shelf.
 Mark and pick up a stick to toss.

 After that, carry treats on you for a while anyway, so your dog doesn’t get the connection that no food = no rewards.

 Training your dog to focus is just a foundation, but it’s essential that you get this before you train other things.
 Use this new Lassie-like focus to train other skills.
 And any time your dog needs a little boost, go back to this 7 day plan and you’ll get your Lassie back on track!

-For more ideas on keeping your dog quietly focused, say in class, read my “Stop Barking” page.
+For more ideas on keeping your dog quietly focused, read our “Stop Barking” page.